What is RSS?

 How do I use RSS?

-For the most part you'll need a tool called a feed reader (also called a 'news reader' or 'news aggregator').
+You'll need a tool called a feed reader (also called 'news aggregator').
 Feed readers collect and collate all the information from your RSS feeds and present it to you in a readable format, in one place.

 They also offer easy methods of adding feeds, so you can manage your content.